redhat-developer/yaml-language-server/README.md

 - `yaml.hover`: Enable/disable hover
 - `yaml.completion`: Enable/disable autocompletion
 - `yaml.schemas`: Helps you associate schemas with files in a glob pattern
-- `yaml.schemaDetectionDisableFor`: Disables automatically detected schemas for matching YAML files.
-Schemas explicitly configured with `yaml.schemas` or a modeline still apply.
+- `yaml.disableSchemaDetection`: Disables schema detection for matching YAML files.
+Modelines still apply.
 - `yaml.schemaStore.enable`: When set to true the YAML language server will pull in all available schemas from [JSON Schema Store](https://www.schemastore.org)
 - `yaml.schemaStore.url`: URL of a schema store catalog to use when downloading schemas.
 - `yaml.kubernetesCRDStore.enable`: When set to true the YAML language server will parse Kubernetes CRDs automatically and download them from the [CRD store](https://github.com/datreeio/CRDs-catalog).